Richard Desmond: Westferry Printworks

 In 2016, Northern & Shell submitted plans to build 722 homes on the former Westferry Printworks site.
 The plans were approved by then London Mayor, Boris Johnson.
 However, the plans never materialised.

 In 2018, a revised planning application was submitted, which sought to build 1,500 homes across five tower blocks.
 These plans were rejected by the council and Planning Inspectorate but were later approved by then Secretary of State for Housing, Communities, and Government, Robert Jenrick.

-In 2020, Robert Jenrick admitted that his approval of the housing development had been unlawful.
+In May 2020, Robert Jenrick accepted his approval of the housing development had been unlawful but denied any bias.
 Following a meeting a Conservative fundraising dinner, Desmond sent Jenrick a text message stating "We don't want to give Marxists loads of doe [sic] for nothing!" referring to money which would be owed to Tower Hamlets Council to pay for infrastructure improvements.
 Jenrick's approval, which was against the advice of the planning inspector, met a deadline that reportedly would have saved Desmond £40m.
 The development also proposed just 21% affordable housing compared to the minimum target of 35%, which Tower Hamlets Council estimate would have saved Desmond up to £106m.
 Desmond, whose company had donated to the Conservative Party in 2017, made a further personal donation to the party shortly after the approval was given.
 The Conservative Party Chairman subsequently apologised to members of the 1922 Committee for having allowed Desmond to sit next to Jenrick and allowing Desmond to lobby him.
 The development was later rejected by government.

 In 2023, a revised planning application was submitted for a residential led, mixed use development comprising 1,358 new homes, a 1,200 place secondary school, with ground floor commercial and amenity space.
 The development would deliver over 5 acres of public open space and 35% of the development is set to be affordable housing.
 In August 2024, the local planning authority passed a resolution to grant planning consent and a formal decision notice was issued in February 2025.